Miami & Miami-Dade County: Which Restaurants Are Actually Clean?

 Here’s where it gets interesting.
 Some of Miami-Dade’s most affluent neighborhoods have surprisingly high failure rates:

 Pinecrest — one of the wealthiest zip codes in South Florida — has over a third of its restaurants failing.
 Key Biscayne isn’t far behind at 20%.
 Higher prices don’t guarantee a cleaner kitchen.
+See our city rankings for a broader perspective.

 Meanwhile, Aventura is the safest bet in the county with only 0.6% F rate (1 out of 154 restaurants).
 Doral also performs well at just 5.5% F.